eagercaveart/eagercaveart.github.io/about.md

 I’m currently learning Java and it is a good idea to release some apps, to have a little portfolio.
-Nothing too big or complicated, because my focus is on the learning the basics very well of the language, so the Android app development is a side thing.
+Nothing too big or complicated, because my focus is learning the basics very well of the language, so the Android app development is a side thing.
 My goal is to reach the knowledge needed to be employable as a fulltime developer.

 Not so long before, I made the mistake of making programs, without proper basic knowledge.
 I even made my thesis app for university that way.
 It worked well functionality, but the code was a mess.
 Also, in my previous jobs the coding sadly was never the priority, so when I needed to develop it was always something small in random languages.